 Receivership funds are currently being held at ServisFirst Bank.
-As referenced above in Section V.A, the Receiver also anticipates transferring the net proceeds from Kinetic Funds' IB accounts upon the Court's approval of the Settlement Motion.
-The Receiver has attached a cash accounting report showing the amount of money on hand as of September 30, 2020 as Exhibit 1.
+The Receiver has attached a standardized fund accounting report showing the total funds on hand and secured as of December 31, 2020 as Exhibit 1.

 VI.
 THE NEXT QUARTER

 A. Investigation